 The Top Skills Needed in a Surplus Lines Employee

-Every employer wishes there was a crystal ball that could predict who will thrive and succeed in a new position.
-The surplus lines industry is no different.
-There is no guarantee that the recently hired person will be a fast-learning superstar, and there is not always a way to know who will end up not being a great fit.
-At InsCipher, we help agencies file hundreds of thousands of policies each year, and have learned a thing or two about building efficient surplus lines filing teams.
+At InsCipher, we help agencies file hundreds of thousands of policies each year.
+We have learned a thing or two about building efficient surplus lines filing teams.
 We’ve determined many skills that can be good indicators that a Surplus Lines employee will enjoy this unique field.

 Attention to Detail

 Working as a Surplus Lines filer or accountant involves dealing with submitting reports where errors in amounts or late submissions can be costly in fines and penalties.
-It is necessary to reconcile policies, filings, premiums, and taxes – monthly, quarterly, annually, semi-annually.
-These filings, reports, and payments must be accurate.
-I once received a late fine of $25/day from North Dakota for being off by 1 penny!
 With this kind of high-stakes accuracy on the line, attention to detail is critical.

 Tech Savvy